 The importance of balancing professional and personal

-Personal or professional in law firmsFor those of you who are law firm partners, managers or supervisors, balancing the professional and personal in the workplace can oftentimes be difficult and blurry.
-On one hand, you need your employees to respect you as a law firm partner, manager or supervisor.
-On the other hand, many law firm partners, manager or supervisors feel as if they can perform their job better if they are liked and have a personal relationship with those who work under them.
+Personal or professional in law firmsFor those of you who are law firm partners, managers, or supervisors, balancing the professional and personal in the workplace can oftentimes be difficult and blurry.
+On one hand, you need your employees to respect you as a law firm partner, manager, or supervisor.
+On the other hand, many law firm partners, managers, or supervisors feel as if they can perform their job better if they are liked and have a personal relationship with those who work under them.

-For many, this is a real quandary trying to find the right balance.
+For many, this is a real quandary, trying to find the right balance.
 Is one more important than the other?
-Can a law firm partner, manager or supervisor have both a professional and a personal relationship with those whom they work?
+Can a law firm partner, manager, or supervisor have both a professional and a personal relationship with those with whom they work?
 This is a question many ask.

 First and foremost, a law firm is a professional work environment.
 Employees come to work to perform a job.
 The job entails providing quality legal services to the clients of the firm if they are fulfilling a legal role.
 If somebody is filling an administrative role, their job might be helping fulfill an administrative function at the firm so the law firm attorneys and paralegals can perform the legal functions.